Optimal Spatial Anomaly Detection: Additional simulations

 \section{Additional simulations}

-We report additional simulations for 2-dimensional independent data at sample size $n=1225$ as a supplement to Section \ref{sec:inde-simu}.
-We examine the same 2D settings as in Section \ref{sec:sim}, with 9 different SNR combinations and applying the same parameter selection criterion from Section \ref{sec:inde-simu}.
-The results are summarised in Table \ref{tab:1225} and Figure \ref{result_35.plot}.
+We report additional simulations for both two-dimensional independent and dependent data as a supplement to Section \ref{sec:inde-simu} and Section \ref{sec:dep-sim}.
+For the independent setting, we examine the same 2D settings as in Section~\ref{sec:sim} at sample sizes $n=400$ and $n=2500$ with different SNR combinations.
+The results are summarized in Figure~\ref{result_20_50.plot} and Table~\ref{tab:400_2500} below.